gabrielecola/BayesianApproach_CO2/README.md

 ### C02 Emission count prediction using Bayesian Model
 This dataset captures the details of how CO2 emissions by a vehicle can vary with the different features.
 The dataset has been taken from Canada Government official open data website.This contains data over a period of 7 years.
-Thus, using Bayesian model to predict the count of C02 emission could be useful in solve this problem
+Thus, using Bayesian model to predict the count of C02 emission could be useful in solve this dangerous problem

 ### 1. Problem Statement
 Predicting the count of C02 emission given some qualitative and quantitative attribute.